Home » Appetizers & Snacks » How to Make Deviled Eggs Without Mayo

 Egg whites filled with yolk mixture on a cuting board

-Garnish the eggs with chopped olives, pickle relish, chopped roasted red pepper, pickles, or peppers, and a little paprika, sea salt and black pepper.
+STEP 7: Garnish the eggs with chopped olives, pickle relish, chopped roasted red pepper, pickles, or peppers, and a little paprika, sea salt and black pepper.

-The complete list of ingredients to make this recipe is above.
+The complete list of ingredients to make this healthy deviled eggs recipe is above.
 Below are notes about some of the ingredients, along with ideas for substitutes.

 an overhead view of deviled eggs on a white platter

-Hot and Spicy – 1 tablespoon of sriracha sauce and a sprinkle of paprika.
+Hot and spicy – 1 tablespoon of sriracha sauce and a sprinkle of paprika.

-Hot and Smokey – 1 tablespoon of your favorite hot sauce and sprinkle with smoked paprika.
+Hot and smokey – 1 tablespoon of your favorite hot sauce and sprinkle with smoked paprika.

-Southern Style – 1 tablespoon of sweet pickle relish and a splash of pickle juice
+Southern style – 1 tablespoon of sweet pickle relish and a splash of pickle juice.

-Mexican Style – 1 tablespoon salsa and chopped jalapeno, a pinch of garlic powder for spicy Mexican style
+Mexican style – 1 tablespoon salsa and chopped jalapeno, a pinch of garlic powder for spicy Mexican style.

-Smokey Eggs – 1/2 teaspoon smoked paprika and bacon crumbles.
+Smokey eggs – 1/2 teaspoon smoked paprika and bacon crumbles.

-Savory and Hot – 1 teaspoon (more or less to taste) of horseradish
+Savory and hot – 1 teaspoon (more or less to taste) of horseradish.

 Mayo version – If mayonnaise is your favorite way to enjoy deviled eggs, use mayo or use half mayonnaise and half yogurt.